acnicholls/NSW/README.md

 ### step 4 - registered browsing

-the user is able to add a post to the collection already displayed on the site, they are able to edit their profile details, and view a list of the posts that they have entered. they can also do what any anonymous user is able to do.
+the user is able to add a post to the collection already displayed on the site, they are able to edit their profile details, and view a list of the posts that they have entered and make edits to those posts. they can also do what any anonymous user is able to do.

 ### step 5 - administration